akirjavainen/leinwand/README.md

-# Controlling Leinwand motorized 433.92MHz projection screens
+# Control Leinwand motorized 433.92MHz projection screens
 Since I only have one of these products, I've been unable to verify if the remotes have unique IDs or if they all send identical commands.
 This code is command-compatible with the rc-switch library, so you can capture your remote either with that or use an oscillator.
 You can download rc-switch here: https://github.com/sui77/rc-switch

 # How to use